Introduction

 The final layout used in this study is shown in the top illustration of the above image set.
 The word “Google” indicates the real-world elevation data that was used to import and create a life-size mountain in the background.
 In the scene, a person (green stick figure) stands with a camera, the limits of the camera’s frame outlined by the red rectangle.
 As seen by the person, the scene includes a shockshell (shown with the gold hemisphere) and the moutains in the background, just as in the initial image from the detonation video.

-Interestingly, the shockshell produced by converting the CTH data into a CAD model and importing it into an optical ray tracing program produces the same effect on the moutain in the background!
+Interestingly, the shock shell produced by converting the CTH data into a CAD model and importing it into an optical ray tracing program produces the same effect on the mountain in the background!
 Illustrated in the bottom image (right), the individual shock shells can be seen.
-The outermost shockshells are also seen to bend the outline of the mountain along the direction of the shockwave, similar to the image at the opening of this article.
+The outermost shock shells are also seen to bend the outline of the mountain along the direction of the shockwave, similar to the image at the opening of this article.